 RIP, Summer of 2004

-One strange phenomenom about the list of Defunct Museums is the fact that three of them would have been three of the closest museums to my house.
+One strange phenomenon about the list of museums that have closed in the 21st century is the fact that three of them would have been three of the closest museums to my house.
 One could almost triangulate their locations to find my backyard.
 One of them was at the University of Hartford (which, strangely, is actually in West Hartford.
 Details, details.)
-So I figured I’d “visit” and express my disappointment at it’s closure.
-(I thought the other picture of the cold, stark sculpture nearby captured my somber mood pretty well.)

-The Museum of American Political Life was apparently quite an impressive museum right here in my backyard.
-“Illustrating the pageant, drama and excitement of presidential politics, the museum houses one of the most extraordinary collections of rare and significant political memorabilia in the nation, second only to the Smithsonian.”
+The Museum of American Political Life was apparently quite an impressive museum when it was operational.
+“Illustrating the pageantry, drama and excitement of presidential politics, the museum houses one of the most extraordinary collections of rare and significant political memorabilia in the nation, second only to the Smithsonian.”
 This is not just an empty political platitude; researching the Internet backs up this contention.

 U Of H Memorabilia Collection In Storage